goodluckoguzie/BigData-Infrastructure/Week8_Hadoop/Practical_16_HDFS_II_Ambari.markdown

 ## Introduction

 This practical builds on **Practical 15 – HDFS I**, where you managed the Hadoop Distributed File System (HDFS) using command-line tools.
-Here, you’ll perform similar tasks—creating directories, uploading files, viewing file details, downloading files, concatenating files, and copying directories—using the **Ambari web interface**, specifically its **Files View**.
+Here, you’ll perform similar tasks creating directories, uploading files, viewing file details, downloading files, concatenating files, and copying directories using the **Ambari web interface**, specifically its **Files View**.
 Ambari provides a user-friendly, graphical alternative to command-line operations, making HDFS management accessible to users less comfortable with terminal commands.
 This is common in enterprise environments where web-based tools simplify cluster management.

 ### Objectives
 - Access the Hadoop cluster via Ambari’s web interface.